Generic Name: capsaicin (kap-SAY-sin)

 - Capsaicin lotion should not be used in CHILDREN younger than 18 years old without checking with the child's doctor; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
 You will need to discuss the benefits and risks of using capsaicin lotion while you are pregnant.
-It is not known if capsaicin lotion is found in breast milk.
+It is not known if this medicine is found in breast milk.
 If you are or will be breast-feeding while you use capsaicin lotion, check with your doctor.
 Discuss any possible risks to your baby.

 Possible side effects of capsaicin lotion: